-- 4.1.5 Michelle Wood, to be appointed as a long term substitute Kindergarten Teacher effective August 31, 2022 through June 30, 2023.
-Permanent certificates in Pre-K, Kindergarten and Grades 1-6 and Special Education.
-Annual salary \$40,800. - 4.1.6 Sofia Palmieri, to be appointed as a long term substitute Kindergarten Teacher effective August 31, 2022 through June 30, 2023.
-Pending certificates in Childhood Education Grades 1-6, Students with Disabilities Grades 1-6, and Early Childhood Birth Grade 2.
-Annual salary \$39,000. - 4.1.7 Keishla Santiago Madera, to be appointed as a LOTE Teacher at the High School effective August 31, 2022.
-Emergency COVID-19 certificates in Spanish Grades 7-12 and Students with Disabilities Grades 7-12.
-Probationary period August 31, 2022 through August 30, 2026.
+- 4.1.1 Kristin Barber, to be appointed as a one year Instructional Coach at Ginther School effective September 5, 2023 through June 30, 2024.
+Permanent certificate in Nursery, Kindergarten, Grades 1-6 and a professional certificate in Literacy Birth Grade 6.
+Annual salary \$66,784. - 4.1.2 Amber Nellett, to be appointed as a Music Teacher at Barclay School effective September 5, 2023.
+Initial certificate in Music.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$39,000. - 4.1.8 Brooklynn Hill, to be appointed as a Special Education Teacher at the High School effective August 31, 2022.
-Pending certificates in Students with Disabilities Grades 7-12, Social Studies Grades 7-12, and Grades 5-6 extension.
-Probationary period August 31, 2022 through August 30, 2026.
+Annual salary \$45,314. - 4.1.3 Sophie DePalma, to be appointed as a Speech Teacher effective September 5, 2023 through June 30, 2024.
+Pending certificate in Speech and Language Disabilities.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$39,000. - 4.1.9 Sean Alonzo, to be appointed as a Special Education Teacher at the High School effective August 31, 2022.
-Pending certificates in Students with Disabilities Grades 7-12 and Social Studies Grades 7-12.
-Probationary period August 31, 2022 through August 30, 2026.
+Annual salary \$42,700. - 4.1.4 Jamie Thomas, to be appointed as a part time (0.3 FTE) Physical Therapist effective September 11, 2023.
+Annual salary \$43,554 (prorated \$12,805). (pending fingerprint clearance) - 4.1.5 Sarah Luteyn, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023 through June 30, 2024.
+Covid-19 certificates in Childhood Education Grades 1-6 and Students with Disabilities Grades 1-6.
+Annual salary \$41,718. - 4.1.6 Sarah Saverino, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023, through June 30, 2024.
+Professional certificates in Literacy Birth Grade 6 and Childhood Education Grades 1-6.
+Annual salary \$43,554. - 4.1.7 Amanda Eggleton, to be appointed as a School Social Worker at the High School effective September 5, 2023.
+Provisional certificate as a school social worker.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$48,719. - 4.1.10 Kenneth Clause, to be appointed as an Art Teacher at the High School effective August 31, 2022.
-Professional certificate in Visual Arts.
-Probationary period August 31, 2022 through August 30, 2026.
+Annual salary \$46,220. - 4.1.8 Jeffrey Taylor, to be appointed as a Special Education teacher at the High School effective September 5, 2023.
+Professional Certificates in Students with Disabilities Grades 7-12 and Social Studies Grades 7-12.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$47,300.
+Annual salary \$55,224.

-- 4.2.1 Scott Dauphin, Special Education Teacher at Oliver Middle School, to resign for the purpose of retirement effective June 30, 2022. - 4.2.2 Anne Urckfitz, ELA Teacher at the high school, to resign effective May 27, 2022. - 4.2.3 Lesa Bo, LOTE Teacher at Oliver Middle School, to resign for the purpose of retirement effective June 29, 2022.
+- 4.2.1 Sophie DePalma, to resign as a long-term substitute Speech Teacher at Barclay School pending approval as a Speech Teacher effective September 5, 2023. - 4.2.2 Peggy Jenkins, Literacy Teacher at Ginther School to resign for the purpose of retirement effective July 1, 2023. - 4.2.3 Kerry Gant, Social Studies Teacher at the High School to resign effective June 30, 2023. - 4.2.4 Jared Strong, Science Teacher at the High School to resign effective June 30, 2023.

-- 4.3.1 Alivia Murray
+- 4.3.1 Kelsey Williams

-- 4.3.2 Heather Renke
+- 4.3.2 Rene Lyst

-- 4.3.3 Sam Sevor
+- 4.3.3 Kelsey Zehr

-- 4.3.4 Joshua Bopp

-- 4.3.5 Ashley Wixson

-- 4.3.6 Karly Smith
+4.3.4 Liam Fitzpatrick